jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/Packers/Compression.md

 ## Decompressing during unpacking

-Unpackers can consume the format described on this page.
+Unpackers can consume the format described on this page; see [unpacker decompression](../Unpackers/README.md#decompression) for details.